Complutensian Polyglot Bible: Delays

 The Complutensian Old Testament was completed in 1517.
 Cardinal Cisneros died in July 1517, five months after the Polyglot's completion, and never saw its publication.
 Further delays happened when, following the death of Cardinal Cisneros, the text was confiscated by the Holy Roman Emperor Charles V.

-Erasmus's four-year exclusive privilege in 1516 (and the papal privilege given to the First Biblia Rabbinica in 1518) may have also been a delaying factor: Pope Leo X finally sanctioned it in 1520.
-At which time the civil war in Castile, the Revolt of the Comuneros broke out, causing delays.
+Erasmus's four-year exclusive privilege in 1516 (and the papal privilege given to the First Biblia Rabbinica in 1518) may have also been a delaying factor: Pope Leo X finally sanctioned it in 1520, at which time the civil war in Castile, the Revolt of the Comuneros, broke out, causing delays.

-Influence
+Influence and revisions

-The direct influence of the Complutensian Polyglot was attenuated because, according to a much later letter of King Philip II of Spain, a significant number of copies were lost in a shipwreck in transit to Italy around 1521.
+The immediate direct influence of the Complutensian Polyglot was attenuated because, according to a much later letter of King Philip II of Spain, a significant number of copies were lost in a shipwreck in transit to Italy around 1521.

 The Aldine Press based the Old Testament text in the 1518 Aldine Bible on the Complutensian's Greek Septuagint, paired with a New Testament based to some extent on Erasmus's version.

 Erasmus acknowledged using the Complutensian in the 1527 edition of his Novum Testamentum.

+The publication was re-edited as the eight volume Plantin Polyglot (1572), also called the Antwerp Polyglot; it was reprinted with additions as the Paris Polyglot (1645), and further developed into the London Polyglot (1654-1657).
+Other uses of the include Christian Reineccius's Leipzig Polyglot(1750) and Gratz's reissue at Tubingen (1821.)

 Contents

 Beginning of the Gospel of Matthew, recto page.
 Left to right: Greek, Latin Vulgate, cross-references in the margin.

 The Complutensian Polyglot Bible was published as a six-volume set.
 The first four volumes contain the Old Testament.
 Each page consists of three parallel columns of text: Hebrew on the outside, the Latin Vulgate in the middle (edited by Antonio de Nebrija), and the Greek Septuagint on the inside.
 On each page of the Pentateuch, the Aramaic text (the Targum Onkelos) and its own Latin translation are added at the bottom.
 The fifth volume, the New Testament, consists of parallel columns of Greek and the Latin Vulgate.
 The sixth volume contains various Hebrew, Aramaic, and Greek dictionaries and study aids.

-Jerome's Latin version of the Old Testament was placed between the Greek and Hebrew versions, symbolizing the Roman Church of Christ being surrounded and crucified by the Greek Church and the Jews.
-This text was collated by Antonio de Nebrija from manuscript sources, but was left uncorrected.
+Jerome's Latin version of the Old Testament was placed between the Greek and Hebrew versions.
+This layout was described by the editors as a parallel to Christ's crucifixion between two criminals; in the case of the Latin Vulgate between the other two languages, it is "a metaphor for the Roman [Catholic] Church rising triumphantly between the [Hebrew/Jewish] Synagogue and the [Greek] Eastern Church".
+The Latin text was collated by Antonio de Nebrija from manuscript sources, but was left uncorrected.
 Nebrija eventually resigned from the project after Cisneros refused to allow him to improve the translation, in deference to the desires of the Papacy.

+Researchers have still identified only some of the likely source manuscripts used by the Complutensian.